 |20g Chili sauce|

 - 374 kcal / 1565 KJ

 - 11g fat (MEDIUM); in which saturates is 4g (MEDIUM)

 C - Directions

-- Make Pho Stock: Add the beef base and 2 quart (2L) saucepan and bring to a low boil.
+- Make the Pho Stock: Add the beef base and 2 quart (2L) of water to a saucepan and bring to a low boil.
 Add the fish sauce, sugar, ginger, onion and salt to the stock and reduce the heat to a simmer.
 Add the cloves, star anise and cinnamon stick to the broth and simmer for 30 minutes.
-Taste the broth to see that the spice flavors have been extracted, and adjust seasonings if necessary.
+Taste the broth and adjust seasonings if necessary.

-- For the assembly: In a separate pot, bring water to a boil.
-Using a sieve or basket, quickly dip the noodles into the water until they are detached.
+- Assembly: In a separate pot, bring water to a boil.
+Using a sieve or basket, quickly dip the noodles into the water until they are cooked.
 Pour water from the noodles and put the noodles into bowls.

-- Serve: Top each bowl with some sliced beef, basil, bean sprouts, cilantro, jalapeno, scallions and onion or as each person wishes.
-Ladle in enough broth to cover the ingredients in the bowl.
-Garnish with a lime wedge.
-You can serve pho with Chili and hoisin sauce.
+- Serve: Top each bowl with some sliced beef, basil, bean sprouts, jalapeno and onion or as each person wishes.
+Ladle in the beef broth.
+Garnish with coriander, chopper scallions and a lime wedge.
+You can serve pho with chili and hoisin sauce.